High Arctic tundra: Climate

 The climate of the ecoregion is Tundra climate (Köppen climate classification ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).

 Flora and fauna

 While much of the ecoregion is ice or bare rock with very sparse vegetation, up to 68 percent of the cover is moss and lichen.
 A further 6% of the land, supports herbaceous cover.
 In the north, only the hardiest cold-tolerant vascular plants can survive, such as sedge (Carex) and cotton grass (Eriophorum).
-In a few low-lying, protected areas there can be small stands of Arctic willow (Salix arctica), Dryas species, and low-growing purple saxifrage (Saxifraga oppositifolia), Kobresia species and arctic poppy (Papaver radicatum).
+In a few low-lying, protected areas there can be small stands of Arctic willow (Salix arctica), Dryas species, and low-growing purple saxifrage (Saxifraga oppositifolia), Kobresia species and Arctic poppy (Papaver radicatum).
 In the south with a marginally relatively milder and wetter climate, the landscape may also feature stands of wood rush (Luzula) and wire rush (Juncus).

-Mammals in the ecoregion include muskox (Ovibos moschatus), arctic hare (Lepus arcticus), arctic fox (Alopex lagopus), caribou (Rangifer tarandus), Polar bears (Ursus maritimus), and high Arctic wolves (Canis lupus arctos).
+Mammals in the ecoregion include muskox (Ovibos moschatus), Arctic hare (Lepus arcticus), Arctic fox (Alopex lagopus), caribou (Rangifer tarandus), polar bears (Ursus maritimus), and Arctic wolves (Canis lupus arctos).